Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

-Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
-Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
-Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
+Avalide can cause fetal harm when administered to a pregnant woman.
+Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death [see Clinical Considerations].
+Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
 When pregnancy is detected, discontinue Avalide as soon as possible.
-These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.

 When pregnant mice and rats were given hydrochlorothiazide at doses up to 3000 and 1000 mg/kg/day, respectively (about 600 and 400 times the MRHD) during their respective periods of major organogenesis, there was no evidence of fetal harm.

-A development toxicity study was performed in rats with doses of 50/50 mg/kg/day and 150/150 mg/kg/day irbesartan-hydrochlorothiazide.
+A development toxicity study was performed in rats with doses of 50/50 mg/kg/day and 150/150 mg/kg/day irbesartan and hydrochlorothiazide.
 Although the high dose combination appeared to be more toxic to the dams than either drug alone, there did not appear to be an increase in toxicity to the developing embryos.

 Safety and effectiveness in pediatric patients have not been established.